Box#

 ,Coll[Coll[Byte]]

-, etc. - A boxId is calculated based on the contents of all the registers.
-This boxId uniquely defines a box and can be considered equivalent to Bitcoin's (txId, vOut) pairs.
+A boxId is calculated based on the contents of all the registers, uniquely defining a box.
+This can be equated to Bitcoin's (txId, vOut) pairs.

 Note that Ergo